List of people from Colorado Springs, Colorado

 This is a list of some notable people who have lived in the City of Colorado Springs, Colorado, United States.
 Colorado Springs, the second-largest city in Colorado and the county seat of El Paso County, Colorado, United States, has been the birthplace and home of several notable individuals.
-This list of people from Colorado Springs includes people that were born or lived in the city.
+This list of people from Colorado Springs includes people who were born or lived in the city.
 Individuals included in this list are people presumed to be notable because they have received significant coverage in reliable sources that are independent of the subject.